The Corporate Governance Review: United Kingdom

 The United Kingdom (UK) system of corporate governance is generally seen as an effective model that has influenced many other jurisdictions in Europe and Asia.
 This helps to attract international companies wishing to gain access to a wide pool of investors, who are reassured by the governance obligations placed on issuers regardless of where their key business operations are located.
 In this chapter we focus on UK-incorporated companies with a premium listing on the Main Market of the London Stock Exchange.
-Requirements are relaxed, to a degree, for companies that are only able (or only choose) to obtain a standard listing, that are unlisted or that are not UK-incorporated companies.
+Requirements are relaxed, to a degree, for companies that are able (or choose) to obtain only a standard listing, that are unlisted or that are not UK-incorporated companies.

 Despite not being of relevance to the companies we are considering here, it is worth noting that a new set of corporate governance principles for large private companies was published in December 2018.
 The Wates Principles are designed to assist large private companies to comply with the new statutory requirement for all companies of a significant size, which were not previously required to provide a corporate governance statement, to disclose their corporate governance arrangements.
-The Wates Principles introduce a more flexible approach to good corporate governance than the Code.
+The Wates Principles embody a somewhat more flexible approach to good corporate governance than the Code.

-- a separate chair and CEO;
+- a separate chair and chief executive officer (CEO);

 - a balance of executive and independent non-executive directors;